martin-sucha/zipserve/README.md

 supplied by the user.
 The actual file data is fetched on demand from user-provided ReaderAt allowing it to be fetched remotely.

+Differences to archive/zip:

-Deprecated fields present in archive/zip (32 bit sizes and DOS time) were removed in this package.
+- Deprecated FileHeader fields present in archive/zip (`CompressedSize`, `UncompressedSize`, `ModifiedTime`, `ModifiedDate`) were removed in this package.
+This means the extended time information (unix timestamp) is always emitted.
+If you use `Modified` in archive/zip, the generated file should be identical.

 Documentation
 -------------